TN 78 (05-25)

 4. Updates to credit bureau reports

-SSA is required to keep its debtor/debt information updated with the credit bureaus.
+SSA is required to keep its debtor and debt information updated with the credit bureaus.
 SSA's systems perform the updates each month.
 SSA reports new information such as repayments, changes of address, and protests received after the debt is reported to the credit bureaus.

 NOTE: If a debtor becomes re-entitled and benefit withholding resumes, SSA's systems will automatically update the credit bureau with the collections and the most current debt balance.